elsewhencode/project-guidelines/README.md

 * Avoid client-side console logs in production

     _Why:_
-    > Even though your build process can(should) get rid of them, but make sure your code style check gives your warning about console logs.
+    > Even though your build process can(should) get rid of them, make sure that your code style checker warns you about leftover console logs.

 * Produce readable production logging.
 Ideally use logging libraries to be used in production mode (such as [winston](https://github.com/winstonjs/winston) or
 [node-bunyan](https://github.com/trentm/node-bunyan)).